Dylan Thomas: On the stage

 In his free time, Thomas visited the cinema in Uplands, took walks along Swansea Bay, and frequented Swansea's pubs, especially the Antelope and the Mermaid Hotels in Mumbles.
 In the Kardomah Café, close to the newspaper office in Castle Street, he met his creative contemporaries, including his friend the poet Vernon Watkins and the musician and composer, Daniel Jones with whom, as teenagers, Thomas had helped to set up the "Warmley Broadcasting Corporation".
 This group of writers, musicians and artists became known as "The Kardomah Gang".
 This was also the period of his friendship with Bert Trick, a local shopkeeper, left-wing political activist and would-be poet, and with the Rev. Leon Atkin, a Swansea minister, human rights activist and local politician.

 In 1933, Thomas visited London for probably the first time.

-London and marriage, 1933–1939
+London, 1933–1939

 Thomas was a teenager when many of the poems for which he became famous were published: "And death shall have no dominion", "Before I Knocked" and "The Force That Through the Green Fuse Drives the Flower".
 "And death shall have no dominion" appeared in the New English Weekly in May 1933.
-When "Light breaks where no sun shines" appeared in The Listener in 1934, it caught the attention of three senior figures in literary London, T. S. Eliot, Geoffrey Grigson and Stephen Spender.
-They contacted Thomas and his first poetry volume, 18 Poems, was published in December 1934.
-18 Poems was noted for its visionary qualities which led to critic Desmond Hawkins writing that the work was "the sort of bomb that bursts no more than once in three years".
-The volume was critically acclaimed and won a contest run by the Sunday Referee, netting him new admirers from the London poetry world, including Edith Sitwell and Edwin Muir.
-The anthology was published by Fortune Press, in part a vanity publisher that did not pay its writers and expected them to buy a certain number of copies themselves.
-A similar arrangement was used by other new authors including Philip Larkin.

-In May 1934, Thomas made his first visit to Laugharne, “the strangest town in Wales”, as he described it in an extended letter to Pamela Hansford Johnson, in which he also writes about the town’s estuarine bleakness, and the dismal lives of the women cockle pickers working the shore around him.
+In May 1934, Thomas made his first visit to Laugharne, "the strangest town in Wales", as he described it in an extended letter to Pamela Hansford Johnson, in which he also writes about the town's estuarine bleakness, and the dismal lives of the women cockle pickers working the shore around him.